telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 It works by creating a second VM (the tester).
 Initially the floating IP is assigned to this VM and a SSH connection is created, using SSH ControlMaster; this maintains a persistent connection that is reused by the following ssh commands.
-Then the IP is assigned to the testing VM; this change does not affect to the already created connections.
-This way is possible to connect to the tester VM via ssh, in spite of the floating IP is assigned to the testing VM.
+Then the IP is assigned to the tested VM; this change does not affect to the already created connections.
+This way is possible to connect to the tester VM via ssh, in spite of the floating IP is assigned now to the tested VM.

 Publishing the image
 ********************